juliusgeo/PyMongoAgg/README.md

 Minimal POC of a Python-MongoDB Aggregation transpiler.

+Have you ever, like me, had to write a MongoDB aggregation expression, and found that you would rather put your head underneath a car tire and ask the driver to do a burnout?
+Well, this is the solution for you.
 Now you can write your aggregation pipelines using native Python syntax, and PyMongoAgg will handle conversion by parsing the AST of your function.

+This was originally a Skunkworks project (MongoDB's internal hackathon), however I was let go summarily only 2 weeks after my project got to the finals.
+Luckily, the project has a very permissive license, and I will be continuing development work by myself.

+The version that MongoDB turned into an official repository is not maintained: https://github.com/mongodb-labs/PyMongoAgg

 Example:
 ```python